Frequently Asked Questions

 Additional Notes: An unrated prize will not affect the poster’s rating.
 Users who do not give out prizes will not receive a reputation rating.

 Lootlink relies on every user only having one account to work correctly.
 We however allow you to login using several providers.
 Currently we support connecting with Facebook, Twitter, Twitch, and Google.
-To merge your Lootlink account with an additional login provider make sure they have the same verified email.
+To link your Lootlink account with an additional login provider make sure they have the same verified email.

 Users who attempt to create multiple Lootlink accounts will be banned.